 I arrived in Galtellí just before golden hour, that magical time when the light is softer and warmer and gives off an ethereal glow so the sights were impressive.
-Like many of the hilltop towns I visited in Sardinia, there isn’t a dramatic amount of things to do beyond walk through the streets, visit the church and suck in the view, but what more do you want (apart from good food and wine) in Italy?
+Like many of the hilltop towns I visited in Sardinia, there isn’t a dramatic amount of things to do beyond walking through the streets, visiting the church and taking in the view, but what more do you want (apart from good food and wine) in Italy?

 Cattedrale romanica di San Pietro IX secolo was most spectacular for its location and the views over the valley below so it’s worth a quick peek even if you’re churched-out.